 Combine the tandoori paste and yoghurt in a large glass bowl.
 Add the chicken and toss to coat well.
 Cover and refrigerate for at least 1 hour or overnight.

 Meanwhile, make the saffron rice with peas.
 Heat olive oil in a large heavy-based saucepan over medium heat.
 Cook the onion for 5 minutes.
 Add the rice, stock, 1 cup water and saffron.
-If using fresh peas, add them now.
-Bring to the boil.
-Reduce to a simmer and cook, covered, for 10 minutes.
-Add an extra ½ cup water and the frozen peas, if using.
+Bring to the boil, reduce to a simmer and cook, covered, for 10 minutes.
+Add an extra ½ cup water and the peas.
 Season.
-Simmer a further 5 minutes until the rice is cooked through.
+Simmer a further 5 minutes, until the rice is cooked through.